scottlamb/moonfire-nvr/design/api.md

             be lesser if there are gaps in the recorded data.
         *   `totalSampleFileBytes`: the total number of bytes of sample data (the `mdat` portion of a `.mp4` file).
-        *   `days`: object representing calendar days (in the server's time zone) with non-zero total duration of recordings for that day.
+        *   `days`: (only included if request pararameter `days` is true) dictionary representing calendar days (in the server's time zone) with non-zero total duration of recordings for that day.
 The keys are of the form `YYYY-mm-dd`; the values are objects with the following attributes:
             *   `totalDuration90k` is the total duration recorded during that day.
 If a recording spans a day boundary, some portion of it